 • Outdoor Recreation: This program offers theoretical and applied learning in a field that contributes to health, culture, economic development and an appreciation of the natural environment.
-Nearby rivers, lakes and trails give students lots of opportunities for hands-on field activities in nature.
+Nearby rivers, lakes and trails provide lots of opportunities for hands-on field activities in nature.

-• Computer Science: This program, with streams in business or science, gives students access to high-tech facilities, including a 3D virtual reality lab, as they learn about game programming, health informatics applications, big data, cloud computing and more.
+• Computer Science: This program, with streams in business and science, gives students access to high-tech facilities, including a 3D virtual reality lab.
+Students learn about game programming, health informatics applications, big data, cloud computing and more.
 Co-op provides valuable experience.

 Tuition (includes compulsory ancillary fees)

 Minimum Entering Grades

 Arts: 70% · Science: 70% · Commerce: 70% · Engineering: 70%